planetfederal/workshops/tutorials/osm-base/src/index.rst

 * water
 * wetland

+If you want to get rid of the tables, here's a `drop_table.sql`_ file to use.
 And of course, we have already loaded an ``ocean`` table, so that is in the database **too**!

 * ocean

-There is also a `create_views.sql`_ file, which does the same transformation, only without copying data.
+There is also a `create_views.sql`_ file (and `drop_views.sql`_ too), which does the same transformation, only without copying data.
 Using views instead of tables will cause your map rendering to run slower, however.

 Configure GeoServer